vuongducphuong/documentation/content/applications/general/developer_mode.rst

 Activate through the Settings
 =============================

-The debug mode can be activated in the Odoo database settings.
+The debug mode can be activated in the Leansoft database settings.
 Go to :menuselection:`Settings --> General Settings --> Developer Tools` and click on :guilabel:`Activate the developer mode`.
 At least one application needs to be installed for the :guilabel:`Developer Tools` section to appear in the :guilabel:`Settings` module.